superblk/terve/README.md

 ## Supported platforms

-Pre-built binaries are provided for:
+Pre-built binaries are currently provided for:

 - Linux (amd64, arm64)
 - MacOS (amd64, arm64)
 - Windows (amd64)

-NOTE: arm64 builds are not _tested_ by CI (GitHub-hosted runners do not currently support arm64)
+WARNING: CI _integration_ tests are not run for arm64 builds (GitHub-hosted runners do not currently support arm64 architecture)

 ## Setup